ellendim/EVOTREE/README.md

 **Workflow**

+Note: both standard orthogroups (OGs) and Hierarchical Orthogroups (HOGs) with higher resolution were used.
+Comparison-files under `DATA/comparisonFiles` generated using HOGs are denoted "V5"  while files generated using OGs are denoted "V4".
+The workflow is the same regardless of type of resolution, however, note that the size of OGs increases memory requirements and runtime significantly.

-1. Run ComPlEx.R for all 15 pairs of species.
+1. Run COMPLEX_script.R for all 15 pairs of species.
+Produces comparison files.
 2. Run basicFiles.R, a script for compiling files for downstream analysis.
 3. Run the clique algorithms in order explained below.
 To avoid overlap in orthogroups (OGs) between the different sets conserved/differentiated genes (e.g. a gene should not be classified as both partially conserved, and as differentiated), the clique scripts must be run in the following order: